Tackling the Data

 This Looks Like a Job for ACCESS!

 I was working with Access 2002 for this project as shown by the screenshots.
 The Import Wizard is also present in Access 2007 and is virtually identical to the one shown here.
+This is not something that has changed a lot between Access versions.

 Start with the Get External Data menu (Access 2002)